PalMihani/LoginVerificationFlutter/README.md

 3. Python 3.8 or higher
 4. Android device with USB debugging enabled OR Android emulator
 5. Message Central account with API credentials
-6. Both computer and mobile device on same WiFi network
+6. For phone testing: Both computer and mobile device on same WiFi network
+7. For web testing: Chrome browser installed

 ## Installation Guide